BU-DEPEND-Lab/REASSURE/README.md

  ```

 ## Running Examples
-Apply REASSURE on a pre-train HCAS model:
+Use REASSURE to repair a pre-trained HCAS model:
  ```python3
  python ./examples/repair.py
  ```